berlinplan/berlinplan.github.io/readme.md

 to be answered by you. consider the information under questions as a resource.

 -all this Content can be changed by you.
-## How many Generations lived in past 2000 years?
+## What is the total number of generations that have lived over the past 2000 years?

 > ~70 Generation from jesus to now [202](https://answersingenesis.org/bible-timeline/genealogy/how-many-human-generations-are-there-from-adam-until-today/)

-#### How many Future Generations has to deal with Atom waste?
+#### What is the estimated number of future generations that will have to manage nuclear waste disposal?

 > ~33000 Generations[201](https://www.base.bund.de/DE/themen/kt/ausstieg-atomkraft/ausstieg_node.html)

-#### one Generation damage 33000 in Future.Moraly ok?
+#### Is it morally justifiable for one generation's actions to cause harm to 33,000 individuals in the future?

-> Germany switched off all its Nuclear PP [201]
+> Germany has decommissioned all of its nuclear power plants.
+[201]

-> NPP switch off had for German people heavy Costs , Power crisis & Economic loss.
+> The decision to switch off nuclear power plants resulted in significant costs, power shortages, and economic losses for the people of Germany.
 [203](https://amp2.wiwo.de/unternehmen/energie/energiewende-der-wirtschaftliche-schaden-eines-schnellen-atomausstiegs/5154328.html)

-#### While many countries investing heavy in NPP, why Germans switched off?
+#### Why did Germany switch off its nuclear power plants despite heavy investments in this technology by other countries?

 > awareness [204](https://www.greenpeace.de/klimaschutz/energiewende/atomausstieg#:~:text=Am%20Samstag%2C%2015.,Der%20Atomausstieg%20ist%20vollzogen.)